 Commercial Real Estate Comps Reports: Types, Usage, What to Include

 When it comes to valuing commercial real estate properties, comparable reports (or “comps”) are indispensable tools.
 These reports provide critical data points that help investors, appraisers, brokers, and other stakeholders make informed decisions about the property value, investment opportunities and more.
-Let’s dive into what types of CRE comparable reports are out there, what makes a comprehensive comparable report essential elements it should contain.
+Let’s dive into what types of CRE comp reports are out there, what essential elements CRE comp report should contain.

 What Are Commercial Real Estate Comps?

-Commercial real estate comps, short for comparables, are essential data sources for investors, brokers, and other commercial real estate professionals.
-They provide crucial market intelligence by offering data such as prices on similar deals.
-This data helps CRE professionals set both internal and external benchmarks when screening and underwriting pipeline deals.
-As a result, brokers, investors, and other CRE experts can confidently develop a thesis and execute with conviction.
+Commercial real estate comps, a shortened form for comparables, are essential data sources for investors, brokers, and other commercial real estate professionals.
+CRE comps help industry professionals set both internal and external benchmarks when screening and underwriting pipeline deals.

 Key Takeaways

-• Comparables are widely used in many industries to determine a fair price for an asset.
+• Commercial comps are widely used to determine a fair price for a commercial asset.

-• For buying, selling, or refinancing a property, checking comparables is essential.
+• For buying, selling, or refinancing a procedures, checking and verifying commercial real estate comps is essential.

 Difference Between Sales Comp Report and Lease Comp Report